 The Healthy Families-TIP New Jersey Logic Model serves as a template to guide the services that each HF-TIP program provides in correlation with the goals set forth by Healthy Families America and the New Jersey Department of Children and Families.

 These goals help to ensure that all families enrolled in the program receive parent support, socialization to decrease isolation, education and information on positive parenting and parent-child bonding, information on maternal-child health and well-being, and linkages to community resources on an as needed basis.

-Healthy Families is a research-based program that has been evaluated for its effectiveness in reducing child maltreatment, ensuring healthy child development, encouraging school readiness, promoting family self-sufficiency, and demonstrating positive parenting.
+Healthy Families America is a research-based program that has been evaluated for its effectiveness in reducing child maltreatment, ensuring healthy child development, encouraging school readiness, promoting family self-sufficiency, and demonstrating positive parenting.

 Frequently Asked Questions